Know your Lung Cancer risk

 The green box (0.01%) represents the subset identified by our model as low-risk, they exhibited an exceptionally low rate of developing lung cancer.

-The blue box (0.38%) displays the lung cancer incidence in the overall population, independent of risk stratification.
+The blue box (0.38%) displays the lung cancer incidence in the general population, independent of risk stratification.

 The red box (1.03%) indicates the proportion among individuals classified as high-risk, demonstrating a considerably higher likelihood of disease development.